chinamike65/hugo-tuolesi/content/book3/book3en.md

 For things in the world, for example, if we want to get wealth, the Buddhadharma tells us to practice more generosity, which is the cause for getting wealth; and then work hard, and then we will definitely be rich.

-No matter from the perspective of the world or the world, the benefits of Buddhism to all sentient beings are very, very great.
+No matter from the perspective of the world or the gods, the benefits of Buddhism to all sentient beings are very, very great.

 Because the merits of the Dharma are so extraordinary, we must take refuge in the Dharma.

-Sangha's merits
+##### 3. Merits of the Sangha

 The Sangha are Dharma friend who practise with us or inspire us to practise.
 High-level monks are Arhats and Bodhisattvas.
 Sangha has different qualities at different stages and at different stages of fruition.
 For example, the sravaka, who is in the position of entering and practicing the path, can access the Four Nobles and the sixteen signs in a comparable way; in the position of seeing the path, he can realize emptiness; in the position of practicing the path, he can gradually eliminate the eighty-one kinds of afflictions.